thediyblogger/blog/content/blog/how-to-set-up-a-pinterest-business-account.md

 ## How to create a new Pinterest Business Account

 1. If you are already logged in on Pinterest, then please [log out](https://pinterest.com/logout "Log out of Pinterest") first.
 2. Go to [pinterest.com/business/create/](http://pinterest.com/business/create/) in order to create your business account.
 You can also click the "Sign up" button on Pinterest.

+   {{<imgproc "/uploads/create-a-pinterest-business-account.png" Resize "400x" >}}Create a Pinterest business account{{</imgproc>}}
 3. Enter your email address and password.
 4. Your account will be created at this point, but Pinterest will guide you through a series of steps to better optimize your account.
    1. The first step is to select your language and country.